andyfrith/andyfrith/README.md

 - **[Password Strength Checker](https://github.com/andyfrith/password-strength-checker)**: A simple demonstration of React, React Context, Tailwind CSS and Vitest!

+### 📊 Data Visualizations: React Visualizations and Chart Library Explorations

+- **[Data Visualizations](https://github.com/andyfrith/data-visualizations)**: This project is the research and exploration of building optimized data visualizations with React and large datasets.
+The application is engineered with Next.js 15, React v19.
+Visualizations have been created using D3, Recharts and Shadcn UI (Beautiful Charts).

 ### 🏗️ Portfolio & AI Innovations

 | Project                                                               | Focus         | Tech Highlights                                            |